boxdyn/chirp/readme.md

 ## TODO:

+- [ ] Move the screen, stack, charset, and program memory into the CPU
 - [ ] Implement sound
 - [ ] Finish unit tests for "quirks"
 - [ ] Make pausing/unpausing the emulator less messy